mypaint/mypaint/BUILDING.md

 writing tests in the `tests` folder too, if you make any changes to the C++ extension or `libmypaint`.

+To cleanup between unit tests you may want to run:

+    python setup.py clean --all
+    rm -vf lib/*_wrap.c*

 ### Managed install and uninstall

 MyPaint has an additional custom install command, for people used to our